ganeshkakade/aria2-ariang/README.md

 docker run -d --name aria2-ariang -p 6800:6800 -p 8080:8080 ganeshkakade/aria2-ariang
 ```

-To run as a other users and to map custom volume locations use:
+To run as a different user and to map custom volume locations use:

 ```bash
 docker run -d \